CAPACITORS

 Single Disc Capacitance

-The capacitance of a single thin plate, with a ground at ‘infinity’ (or more practically, just very far away) is:
+The capacitance of a single thin plate as shown in the above image, with a ground at ‘infinity’ (or more practically, just very far away) is:

 where: